HizkiFW/blog/content/posts/openwisp.md

 ## The History

 OpenWISP began as a project to support [WiFimetropolitano](http://www.cittametropolitanaroma.gov.it/homepage/elenco-siti-tematici/wifimetropolitano/), a project started by the province of Rome in 2008 to make a free public WiFi for everyone.

-From there, it's obvious that the whole thing needs to be open source, to let the community make whatever modifications and improvements they want to the system.
+Since the start they've decided to build the project to be *completely open*, and allow the community to make whatever modifications and improvements they want to the system.

 The size of the network kept on increasing, and so OpenWISP was developed to help manage the large scale networks.
 It allowed the network to grow to over 1200 active nodes.

 The [full history](http://openwisp.org/history.html) is available on OpenWISP's website.

+## Core values and goals

+OpenWISP, like many other organizations, have their own set of [values and goals](http://openwisp.io/docs/general/values.html) too.

+In short, they support a free, open, and private internet access for everyone, allowing for a reliable channel for communication.
+And to achieve that, they've set several goals, such as releasing free and open software to ease the creation and management of low-cost networks around the world.

+Personally, I strongly agree with all 5 of their values.
+Communication is an essential part of being human, and since the Internet, like speech and text, is a communication medium, it needs to be free and open for all.

 ## So what does it do?